davewiard/Projects/README.md

 when there were multiple blog posts side-by-side so I switched it to always display the posts in a single column which now looks much better.
 It is still using responsive framework/techniques.

+#### 9:30 PM

+Split php/index.php into two separate files, one each for GET and POST functionality.
+Adjusted my Apache setup to point to the new post and posts directories properly.